oniger/mytestproj/README.md

 jdk-8u181-linux-x64.tar.gz - Oracle JDK 8

-Under /root/myansi directory, run the command
+Under /root/myansi directory, run the terraform commands.
+Ensure the main.tf file is present.

-#ansible-playbook -i ./hosts -k playbook.yml

-where hosts file contains localhost or the hostname
+This initializes terraform

+#terraform init

+This checks the terraform syntax for errors

+#terraform plan

+This executes the template and spins up the host based on the template main.tf

+#terraform apply